populse/populse_mia/docs/source/installation/host_developer_installation.rst

 * You can also download the following folders:

-      * `miaresources <https://gricad-gitlab.univ-grenoble-alpes.fr/condamie/miaresources>`_ : it contains usefull resources like templates for mia_processes (necessary to run correctly bricks and pipeline).
+      * `miaresources <https://gricad-gitlab.univ-grenoble-alpes.fr/condamie/miaresources>`_ : it contains useful resources like templates for mia_processes (necessary to run correctly bricks and pipeline).
 To add to Mia preferences (external resources).

       * `miautdata <https://gricad-gitlab.univ-grenoble-alpes.fr/condamie/miautdata>`_ : it contains data for unit tests in populse_mia